Can An Entity Be Covered by the Texas Medical Records Privacy Act and Not by HIPAA?

 Note: Compliancy Group cannot advise prospects or clients as to whether HB 300 applies to them.
 This issue is a question of law, and clients and prospects should consult a qualified attorney before proceeding.

-(B) comes into possession of protected health information;
+2. Comes into possession of protected health information;

-(C) obtains or stores protected health information under this chapter; or
+3. Obtains or stores protected health information under this chapter; or

-Per Section 181.004 of the TMRPA, “A covered entity, as that term is defined by 45 C.F.R.
+Entities defined as "covered entities" by the TMRPA must comply with the TMRPA.
+The TMRPA also notes, at Section 181.004, that entities that HIPAA defines as "covered entities," must comply with HIPAA: Per Section 181.004 of the TMRPA, “A covered entity, as that term is defined by 45 C.F.R.
 Section 160.103, shall comply with the Health Insurance Portability and Accountability Act and Privacy Standards.”

 Not every entity defined as a covered entity by the TMRPA is automatically a covered entity as defined by HIPAA.